 Here's the only low FODMAP salsa recipe you'll ever need!
 It's so easy to make and it's gluten free, dairy free and vegan too.

-- 1 400g tin of finely chopped tomatoes
+- 1 400g tin of finely chopped tomatoes (the better quality the tomatoes, the better!)

 - 2 tsp garlic-infused olive oil make sure it has no bits of garlic in the oil.
 It should be clear.